Username4Fabian/MailResponses/README.md

 props.put("mail.smtp.ssl.ciphersuites", "TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256");
 ```

-It then creates the email session and authenticates with the Outlook account using the `fromEmail` and `emailPassword` fields.
+It then creates the emailDummy session and authenticates with the Outlook account using the `fromEmail` and `emailPassword` fields.

 ```java
 Authenticator auth = new Authenticator() {